-Senior managers and key department employees during 1997-98 continued the comprehensive process of analyzing agency work flow and activity as part of the development of a Department of Banking Integrated Information System ("DBIIS").
-The Management Information Systems Division, building on such planning, is now completing the first phase of programming for DBIIS.
+Senior managers and key department employees during 1998-99 continued a comprehensive process of analyzing agency work flow and activity as part of the development of a Department of Banking Integrated Information System ("DBIIS").

-Management of the Consumer Credit Division regularly meets with division staff to discuss ways to improve workflow and office procedures and the performance of individual staff duties.
-In addition, division staff are encouraged to submit suggestions regarding possible changes to business processes that might increase the division's efficiency and effectiveness.
+Consumer Credit Division management meets regularly with division staff to discuss ways to improve division workflow procedures and the manner in which staff members perform their duties.
+In addition, staff members are encouraged to submit suggestions regarding possible changes to business processes to increase the effectiveness and efficiency of the division.

-Securities and Business Investments Division management, with staff input, routinely meets to strategically plan operational improvements.
+Securities and Business Investments Division management proactively views strategic planning as an ongoing process, and regularly meets to discuss operational improvements.
 General objectives are periodically established and re-evaluated by management to ensure their success.

-During 1997-98, the Securities Division dedicated more of its resources to enforcement and examination activities in light of NSMIA.
-For example, the division significantly shortened its examination cycle for Connecticut-based investment advisers.
-In addition, greater emphasis was placed on investment adviser qualification standards.
-Evolving federal policies and procedures continue to present a challenge as the financial services industry becomes more national and global in scope.
-The division will continue to work with other states in developing a more uniform system governing investment adviser registration.
-The division also expects to use its participation in shared complaint database systems to bolster its enforcement program.
+During 1998-99, the Securities Division became more attuned to regulatory issues raised by advances in technology.
+Such issues included stock promotions over the Internet; Y2K awareness; and use of technology to improve the division's enforcement and examination efforts.
+In addition, the division focused its examination efforts more extensively on local advisers within the state, continuing to shorten the examination cycle for such registrants.
+Evolving federal policies and procedures continue to present challenges, as the financial services industry becomes more homogenized and global in scope.
+The division will continue to work with other states in developing a more uniform system governing investment adviser registration and participate in shared enforcement databases.

 The Department of Banking is totally committed to providing equal employment opportunity on the basis of merit; to assuring nondiscrimination; and to implementing affirmative action and contract compliance, as required by sections 46a-60, 46a-68, 46a-70 and 46a-71 of the Connecticut General Statutes.
 The department’s annual Affirmative Action Plan, approved by the Commission on Human Rights and Opportunities, reflects significant achievement in attaining a diverse workforce reflective of the institutions the agency regulates and the customers the agency serves.